tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 ## Hunspell dictionaries

-Hunspell is a popular spell checker used by many applications, including GoldenDict.
+Hunspell is a popular spell checker used by many applications, including GoldenDict-NG.
 It helps deinflect Japanese words, catch typos and provide suggestions when searching.
-To set up Hunspell dictionaries in GoldenDict, users need to download and install them first.
+To set up Hunspell dictionaries in GoldenDict-NG, users need to download and install them first.

 Users of pacman-based distributions can install